-Supplementary Fig. 2a shows the estimated sensitivity of the targeted DNA assay at various VAFs, using a probit regression model of variant calling status of 14 known small variants in all HD753 gDNA titrations.
-Each half fastq of one replicate was also combined into the other two fastqs of replicates in the same titration, to simulate higher input sample cases.
-The mean collapsed target coverage of simulated samples (n=10) at the fastq level was 4577X, which is similar to the median of mean collapsed target coverages for all cancer patient samples reported here (4408X).
-The estimated 95% limit of detection was 0.36% for 30 ng of input DNA (mean collapsed target coverage of 2430X), and 0.16% for simulated cases (mean collapsed target coverage of 4577X).
+Fig. 1b shows the estimated sensitivity of the targeted DNA assay at various VAFs, using a probit regression model of variant calling status of 14 known small variants in all HD753 gDNA titrations.
+Each half fastq of one replicate was also combined into the other two fastqs of replicates in the same titration to create three additional FASTQ (i.e. if the triplicates are labelled A, B and C, the three simulated samples are AB = 0.5A+0.5B, AC = 0.5A+0.5C and BC = 0.5B+0.5C), simulating higher input sample cases.
+Therefore, the mean target collapsed depth of these three simulated samples was theoretically twice rather than three times that of a single replicate at any given titration.
+In fact, the mean collapsed target coverage of simulated samples (n=10) at the fastq level was 4,577X, which is similar to the median of mean collapsed target coverages for all cancer patient samples reported here (4,408X).
+The estimated 95% limit of detection was 0.36% for 30 ng of input DNA (mean collapsed target coverage of 2,430X), and 0.16% for simulated cases (mean collapsed target coverage of 4,577X).

-Supplementary Fig. 2b summarizes the specificity of the targeted DNA assay using non-cancer control samples (n=47).
+Fig. 1c summarizes the specificity of the targeted DNA assay using non-cancer control samples (n=47).
 After de novo variant calling and WBC variant filtering, the mean number of called variants was 120.8, corresponding to a specificity of 99.9891%.
 After the machine learning-based joint variant calling and filtering, the mean number of called variants was reduced to 2.3, corresponding to a specificity of 99.9998%.
 While this drastically improved the specificity, the decrease of variant calling sensitivity was marginal.
 Using the same variant calling settings, the estimated sensitivity using the HD753 titrations were comparable between de novo variant calling and joint variant calling.

 Reproducibility of the targeted DNA assay

-Two similar targeted DNA assay protocols (V1 and V2) for plasma cfDNA and matching WBC gDNA samples were employed in this study.
-The main differences were the UMI sequences in the library adapters and the reaction volumes in hybridization enrichment process, neither of which would be expected to influence results.
-To ensure assay performance equivalence, six patient samples with a large cfDNA yield were selected (Supplementary Table 6), allowing for reprocessing with both assay protocols, as well as droplet digital PCR (ddPCR).
-Bio-Rad ddPCR was used to measure canonical hotspot variants in five of the six patient samples, revealing good agreement with measurements using the targeted DNA assays (Fig. 1b).
-Fig. 1c and Supplementary Fig. 3 show the measured allele fraction of variants called either using the V1 or V2 targeted DNA assay protocol.
-Measured VAFs between the two technical replicates for samples from five patients (Fig. 1c) showed a strong agreement (R2 = 0.9997) as well as for one sample from a hypermutated case (Supplementary Fig. 3, R2 = 0.9972).
+The high-intensity sequencing assay was validated using two distinct approaches, namely (1) repeated sequencing of the same sample using two versions of the assay (V1 and V2), and (2) ddPCR analysis of biopsy-matched mutations and VUSo.
+For details, please see the Supplementary Methods, Figs. 1d-f, Supplementary Figs. 4, RR8, RR14 and RR15, Supplementary Table 6).

 Microsatellite instability detection in high depth-of-read cfDNA assays